-Center for Student Involvement Office Student Center (Bldg.
+Center for Student Involvement Student Center (Bldg.
 5000), Rm.
-5101 671-735-5518/5519 The Center for Student Involvement (CSI)
+5101 671-735-5518/5519 The Center for Student Involvement (CSI) oversees: New Student Orientation, Leadership Training and Development, Service-Learning, Student Governance, and Student Organizations.

 Each of these initiatives is guided by the belief that students must become intentionally involved in campus programs and activities in order to become fully prepared for the workplace and for other life commitments.
 CSI works directly with students, student organizations, and COPSA (Council On Postsecondary Student Affairs), GCC's student government, in planning and implementing activities, events, and campus-wide programs to address the needs and interests of GCC students.
 Through active involvement in their campus community, students will be instilled with a sense of ownership over their educational experience, inside of and beyond the classroom.